 When a complaint of harassment, cyber-harassment, intimidation or retaliation is brought to the attention of the Dean of Guidance or any guidance counselor or school administrator, an assessment will be made as to whether any initial steps need to be taken to protect the well-being of students and to prevent disruption of their learning environment while the investigation is being conducted.

 The following is an outline of the procedure that will be pursued once a report has been brought to the attention of the Dean of Guidance, or any guidance counselor or school administrator:

-An impartial investigation of the report will be conducted by the Dean of Guidance.
+An impartial investigation of the report will be conducted by the Dean of Guidance and the Dean of Students.
 That investigation may include (but will not necessarily be limited to) interviews with the person who made the report, with the student who was the target of the alleged conduct, with the person or persons against whom the report was made, and with any students, faculty, staff or other persons who may have information about the alleged incident.

 In some cases, the Dean of Guidance may also choose to consult with other teachers and/or additional health or educational professionals in a manner consistent with the confidentiality commitment discussed in Section (V) of this Plan.